Moon Knight: Origin

-Born in Chicago, Illinois, Marc Spector is the Jewish-American son of Elias Spector, a rabbi who survived Nazi persecution.
+Born in Chicago, Marc Spector is the Jewish-American son of Elias Spector, a rabbi who survived Nazi persecution.
 In the Othervoid, a realm outside of normal time and space, the entity Khonshu (once worshipped as a moon god by the people of Ancient Egypt) becomes interested in Marc.
 Khonshu and those like him cannot leave the Othervoid without great difficulty but can create psychic connections with hosts and avatars in the physical universe of Earth.
 Believing Marc Spector to have a "weak mind" that makes him vulnerable to psychic connection, Khonshu chooses the boy to one day act as his knight and avatar.
 After Khonshu chooses Marc, the boy discovers by chance that Rabbi Yitz Perlman, a close friend of his family, is really a Nazi named Ernst who continues to target and murder Jews.
 Marc fights Perlman and escapes.
 Perlman then disappears without a trace.

 Soon afterward, Marc Spector begins showing signs of dissociative identity disorder.
 Marc believes he meets and befriends a boy named Steven Grant, not realizing he himself is acting as Steven at times.
 In a vision, Marc sees Khonshu promising to one day heal the boy's mind.
 Khonshu, being an entity who has multiple aspects to his personality and exists out of phase with normal time and space, later claims that Marc's alters are the result of his mind trying to echo the moon god's own multi-faceted nature.

 As a teenager, Marc exhibits another alter in addition to Steven named Jake Lockley.
 The appearance of this third alter leads Marc's parents to send him to live at Putnam Psychiatric Hospital.
 Released to attend his father's funeral, Marc escapes and joins the U.S. Marine Corps, where he becomes a formidable combatant and a trained heavy-weight boxer.
 After Marc serves three years in Force Recon, the Marines discover he lied on his paperwork and conclude his history of mental illness makes him "unfit for duty".
-He is discharged and earns a living as an underground boxer and fighter in Baghdad until he is recruited by French pilot and mercenary Jean-Paul “Frenchie” DuChamp.
+He is discharged and earns a living as an underground boxer and fighter in Baghdad until he is recruited by French pilot and mercenary Jean-Paul "Frenchie" DuChamp.
 The two work together on several assignments.
 During this time, Spector encounters CIA operative Jason Macendale, who later becomes the costumed mercenary Jack O'Lantern and then becomes the second villain to adopt the name Hobgoblin.
 Marc's brother Randall Spector becomes a mercenary as well, but is driven by bloodlust.
 In Italy, Randall kills Marc's girlfriend Lisa.
 After a violent confrontation, Marc leaves Randall for dead.
 Randall later recovers from his injuries.